GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Therianthropoi.md

 **Some Education**: You gain proficiency in two skills of your choice.

 **Heightened Senses**: Choose one of the following senses (Vision, Scent, Hearing).
 Once this decision is made, it cannot be changed.
 You gain a +3 bonus to [Prcp] checks and saves involving the selected sense.

+**Biomechanical Evolution**: Sharing traits of bipedal evolution and quadropedal ancestors, choose one of your modes of movement.
+It is increased by half a yard.
+Once this decision is made, t cannot be changed.

+**Evolved Proficiency**: You suffer a -1 to all checks involving skills you are not proficient in and gain a +1 to all skills you are proficient with.